audomsak/docker-workshop/full-lab.md

 ### - Docker Volume: named-volume

 Anonymous volume name is randomly generated, not human readible and hard to remember.
-It would be a nightmare if you have run many containers that use many anonymous volumes because you which volume belongs to which container.
+It would be a nightmare if you have run many containers that use many anonymous volumes because it will be hard to figure out which volume belongs to which container.
 Named-volume can help in this case.

 - Run a container with a named-volume by adding `-v` flag followed by volume name and path inside the container.